skunpoj/ai/README.md

 *   **Outdated CA Certificates:** The local environment's trusted Certificate Authority (CA) bundles might be outdated.
 *   **System Trust Store Issues:** Problems with the operating system's root certificate store.

 While attempts were made to update `certifi` and set the `REQUESTS_CA_BUNDLE` environment variable, these did not resolve the issue.
-The decision was made to shift to a web-based application using `fast_html` and Docker for deployment.
+The decision was made to shift to a web-based application using `python-fasthtml` and Docker for deployment.
 In deployed environments (especially cloud platforms), SSL certificate handling is typically managed by load balancers or the platform itself, often circumventing these local certificate issues.